16 Best Free Cabin Plans With Detailed Instructions

 - Getting the design right for your log cabin is important for the following reason: It will enable you to get your cabin to work better on your land for energy efficiency and future maintenance.

-The design is the single most important decision for the longevity, maintenance and efficiency of your log cabin.
+TOP TIP: A design is the single most important decision for the longevity, maintenance and efficiency of your log cabin.

 Log Cabin Notching Techniques